 Central Baptist Church, 501 S. Fourth St. in Springfield, lays claim to the heritage of Springfield’s original Baptist congregation, which was formed by eight members on July 17, 1830.
 The church originally was known as First Baptist Church of Springfield.

-“Over the next 40 years, members of the First Baptist Church of Springfield helped to organize Baptist churches in Loami, Clary Grove, Rock Creek, and Decatur, and established the North Baptist Church in Springfield,” the church history says.
+“Over the next 40 years, members of the First Baptist Church of Springfield helped to organize Baptist churches in Loami, Clary Grove, Rock Creek, and Decatur, and established the North Baptist Church in Springfield,” a church history says.

 First Baptist and North Baptist merged in 1880 to become Central Baptist.
 The new congregation went on to help found more Baptist congregations: South Seventh Street (now Cherry Hills), Elliott Avenue, Harvard Park, and Fairview Baptist churches in Springfield, Judson Baptist Church in Chatham and Rolling Prairie Baptist Church in Rochester.